-The Charles R. Drew University Physician Assistant Program has a number of health requirements that students must comply with prior to starting class each year.
+The Charles R. Drew University Physician Assistant Program has several health requirements that students must comply with prior to starting class each year.
 All required health and immunization documents must be completed by the designated deadline.
-Students failing to provide required health and immunization information or failing to meet designated deadlines will not be allowed to start the program.
+Students failing to provide required health & immunization information or failing to meet designated deadlines will not be allowed to start the program.

 All incoming physician assistant students must obtain health/medical insurance through the University.
-At the start of class, students must show proof of health care coverage (you are required to have health insurance for the entire 27 months of the program) in order to enter classes.
+At the start of class, students must show proof of health care coverage in order to enter classes.
+Health care insurance is required for the entire 27 months of the program.
 Students must purchase health insurance through the university insurance agent unless they can show proof of other adequate coverage.
 A student may opt out of the University health care coverage only if they can provide documentation of valid medical insurance that will cover them for the duration of the PA program.
 The policy regarding health insurance is located online and in the University Catalog.

-The university policy states: “Based on CDU student input in December 2011 and effective fall 2013, CDU requires all full-time undergraduate and graduate students to maintain adequate health insurance that covers them every day of their higher education career while enrolled at CDU.
-CDU’s health insurance plan is underwritten by United Insurance Company and serviced by Gallagher Koster”.
+The university policy states: “Based on CDU student input in December 2011 and effective Fall 2013, CDU requires all full-time undergraduate and graduate students to maintain adequate health insurance that covers them every day of their higher education career while enrolled at CDU.

 For further information on Health Insurance visit the University website at: https://www.cdrewu.edu/students/Insurance.
 Additional information is also available in the most current University Catalog.

-You will soon receive an e-mail notification from CertifiedBackground.com instructing you to sign up and upload the required health documents prior to your entry into the PA program.
+Students will receive an e-mail notification from CastleBranch.com with instructions to sign up and upload the required health documents prior to entry into the PA program.
 Please DO NOT send any health information to the PA program.
-Student health records are confidential and must NOT be accessible to, or reviewed by faculty or staff except for immunization and tuberculosis screening results, which may be maintained at the PA Program and confidentially released to clinical sites with written permission from the student.
+Student health records are confidential and must NOT be accessible to or reviewed by faculty or staff except for immunization and tuberculosis screening results, which may be maintained at the PA Program and confidentially released to clinical sites with written permission from the student.
 Needle stick/sharp reports, results of drug screening, or criminal background checks are NOT considered part of the student health record.

-You will be required to provide information on Immunization and Titers as well as Health History and Physical Examination.
-These documents are available on www.certifiedprofile.com, once you have established your account.
-Uploaded documents will be reviewed by CertifiedBackground.com to verify compliance with PA Program requirements.
+Students will be required to provide information on immunizations & titers as well as a health history and recent physical examination.
+These documents are available on www.CastleBranch.com once an account has been established.
+Uploaded documents will be reviewed by CastleBranch.com to verify compliance with PA Program requirements.
 These documents will either be accepted or rejected.
 Once accepted, you are considered in compliance for that specific requirement.

-Annual Requirements: Tuberculosis screening, physical examination and influenza vaccination requirements are annual.
+Annual Requirements: tuberculosis screening, physical examination and influenza vaccination